-Indeed, various nuts have been proven to be detrimental to your skin’s health.
+Various nuts can be detrimental to your skin’s health.
 For instance, nuts’ excessive protein content is often singled out as damaging to your complexion.
 On the other hand, other nuts have also been praised for providing you with certain essential ingredients like selenium and zinc.
-Nevertheless, sunflower seeds, in particular, rarely cause such a debate.
-Indeed, on the surface it would seem that these seeds would be a very healthy snack for you and your body.
+But sunflower seeds rarely cause such a debate., On the surface, it seems these seeds would be a very healthy snack for you and your body.
 So, what could go wrong?

 Although there aren’t tons of experiments done on the effect of sunflower seeds on human skin, we present you with a small collection of such research.
 For instance, the global acne grading score concluded that sunflower seeds can indeed cause recurring pimples.
-Specifically, the long-lasting effects of these seeds were tested and it turned out that almost 90 percent of the test subjects’ experienced higher levels of acne than usual, sometimes after intensively consuming sunflower seeds.
+Testing on the long-lasting effects of these seeds revealed that almost 90 percent of the test subjects’ experienced higher levels of acne than usual, sometimes after intensively consuming sunflower seeds.

 The test subjects amounted to 50 young persons, about 70 of which were women.
 They were divided into two segments – the first one cut out sunflower seeds from their diet and the second one consumed 25 grams of them every single day.
 As it was expected, the control group’s condition remained the same.
 However, the other half of the test subjects began experiencing much more severe breakouts.
 Their acne soared by 24.2 points on the acne severity index scale.
 The hike in the control group was only by 4.1 points.

-The seeds were specifically found to exasperate the breakouts of people with acne vulgaris.
+The seeds were specifically found to exacerbate the breakouts of people with acne vulgaris.
 People with nodules experienced half as much acne as they did before consuming seeds.
-Subjects also developed nearly twenty percent more blackheads and whiteheads.
-Pustules were increased by sixty percent, and papules were increased by almost seventy percent!
+Subjects also developed nearly 20 percent more blackheads and whiteheads.
+Pustules were increased by 60 percent, and papules were increased by almost seventy percent!
 If this data doesn’t scare you away from sunflower seeds, we don’t know what will.

 If all of this wasn’t enough, sunflower seeds make it really easy for your body to absorb these healthy nutrients.
 This is because their levels of phytic acid, which binds minerals together, is at 900-1800 milligrams per a tiny portion (still less than pumpkin seeds).
 This gives you easy access to the helpful minerals.

-If it feels disappointing that you will not be able to bask in the benefits of sunflower seeds, we have good news for you.
+If you’re disappointed to not bask in the benefits of sunflower seeds, we have good news for you.
 All of the helpful ingredients of these seeds can easily be found in other products.
 If nuts are your thing, opt for some Brazil nuts for a selenium boost, or for a handful of almonds for some extra vitamin E. Do not worry at all about missing out on any antioxidants – most vegetables and fruits provide you with excellent amounts of these.
 On the other hand, if you happen to really be craving seeds, do choose the pumpkin variety.
 Remember, they also bestow you with a lot more amino acids.